cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 for Trace #2.

-We encode these input-output constraints into a synthesizer from examples to generate the simplest logical expression that fits the behavior in the traces, and obtain the following implementation `f` for `φ`:
+From these constraints, the synthesizer generates the simplest logical expression that fits the behavior in the traces, giving the following implementation `f` for `φ`:

 ```syren
 f := (i_0, x_1, x_2) -> x_2.InstanceState != "stopped"
 ```

 Substituting `f` for `φ` yields a program that is correct by construction.
-Since only the last input is used by `f`, it may be called with that input only.
+Since `f` uses only its last input, we simplify it to take just `x_2`.